GLOBAL MARKETS-Wall St jumps, dollar gains after U.S. jobs report

 MSCI's all-country world stock index gained

-will make it easier for the Fed to raise rates, said Omar
+it easier for the Fed to raise rates as the euro strengthened

 "I can see from now until the end of the year moderate